Cast and Characters (Body Double) Body Double

 Principal Cast

-The film's protagonist, a struggling B-movie actor with severe claustrophobia.
-Wasson plays Jake as passive and easily led — he accepts a stranger's offer of a free apartment and becomes obsessed with a woman he watches through a telescope.
-De Palma mirrors Rear Window but swaps out Jimmy Stewart's confident professional for a man whose desperation makes him the perfect mark.
-De Palma and Wasson had no prior working relationship — De Palma discovered him through a two-part episode of the television series Skag (1980), starring Karl Malden, in which Wasson played Malden's oldest son.
+The film's protagonist, a struggling B-movie actor whose claustrophobia loses him the Vampire's Kiss role inside the opening minutes — the coffin scene freeze, the on-set firing, the confrontation with Rubin that ends with him thrown out.b1 b10 b11 Wasson plays Jake as passive and easily led, a man who accepts a stranger's offer of a free apartment and slides into obsession with a woman he watches through a telescope.
+Brian De Palma (in Body Double, as director) mirrors Rear Window but replaces Jimmy Stewart's confident professional with someone whose desperation makes him the perfect mark, too grateful to question the setup.
+De Palma discovered Wasson through a two-part episode of the television series Skag (1980), starring Karl Malden, in which Wasson played Malden's oldest son.
 See Craig Wasson.

-Jake's seeming benefactor, who lends him an apartment with a telescope view of a beautiful neighbor.
-Henry keeps Sam friendly and solicitous, always a shade too helpful — on a second viewing, every generous gesture registers as stage management.
-Sam designed the murder plot, and Henry's job is to make the setup feel like kindness.
+Jake's seeming benefactor, the man who lends him an apartment with a telescope view of a beautiful neighbor.b7 b8 Henry keeps Sam friendly and solicitous, always a shade too helpful; on a second viewing, every generous gesture registers as stage management.
+Sam designed the murder plot.
+Henry's job is to make calculated manipulation feel like kindness, each offer of hospitality another piece of the trap clicking into place.

-A porn actress hired to perform the erotic dance in Gloria's window, unknowingly serving as bait to keep Jake watching.
-Griffith plays Holly as blunt, funny, and sharper than anyone else in the film — she's the one character who doesn't lie to Jake.
+A porn actress hired to perform the erotic dance in Gloria's window, unknowingly serving as bait to keep Jake watching.b28 Griffith plays Holly as blunt and funny, sharper than anyone else in the film; she is the one character who never lies to Jake, her directness cutting through the layers of performance that surround him.
 De Palma cast Griffith partly because her mother, Tippi Hedren, starred in Hitchcock's The Birds and Marnie, folding real Hollywood lineage into a film built on Hitchcock quotations.
 See Melanie Griffith.

 Gloria Revelle — Deborah Shelton

 The woman Jake watches through the telescope.
 De Palma originally wanted Dutch actress Sylvia Kristel (Emmanuelle) for the role, but she was unavailable.
-He cast Shelton, who was known at the time for playing Mandy Winger on Dallas, but found her voice unsuitable during editing and had actress Helen Shaver dub all of Shelton's dialogue without credit.
-The result underlines De Palma's thesis about the role: Gloria exists as an image in a lens, literally voiceless, which is the film's point about what voyeurism does to the person being watched. (wikipedia)
+He cast Shelton, known at the time for playing Mandy Winger on Dallas, then found her voice unsuitable during editing and had actress Helen Shaver dub all of Shelton's dialogue without credit.
+The dubbing underlines De Palma's thesis about the role: Gloria exists as an image in a lens, literally voiceless, her identity replaced at every level by someone else's performance.
+That erasure is the film's point about what voyeurism does to the person being watched. (wikipedia)

 De Palma assembled Body Double from a tight professional network

 By 1984, De Palma had spent a decade building an informal stock company, and Body Double drew from nearly all of it.
 Dennis Franz had appeared in four prior De Palma films (The Fury, Dressed to Kill, Blow Out, Scarface).
 Gregg Henry had a one-line part in Scarface that turned into the Body Double lead.
-Pino Donaggio was scoring his fifth De Palma film.
-Editor Jerry Greenberg had cut Dressed to Kill and Scarface; his assistant Bill Pankow, who had been moving up through the De Palma pipeline since Dressed to Kill, graduated to co-editor on Body Double.
+Pino Donaggio (in Body Double, as composer) was scoring his fifth De Palma film.
+Editor Jerry Greenberg had cut Dressed to Kill and Scarface; his assistant Bill Pankow, moving up through the De Palma pipeline since Dressed to Kill, graduated to co-editor on Body Double.
 First AD Joe Napolitano had run the floor on Blow Out and Scarface.

 The new blood came through specific channels.
-Craig Wasson was a television discovery — De Palma spotted him in an episode of Skag.
-Stephen Burum arrived through the Coppola orbit, having shot The Outsiders and Rumble Fish.
+Craig Wasson was a television discovery, spotted by De Palma in an episode of Skag.
+Stephen Burum (in Body Double, as cinematographer) arrived through the Coppola orbit, having shot The Outsiders and Rumble Fish.
 Screenwriter Robert J. Avrech was found through a script about the Yom Kippur War that De Palma's agent circulated.
-Melanie Griffith came through her husband Steven Bauer's role in Scarface — and through a long chain of rejections that included Linda Hamilton, Jamie Lee Curtis, Carrie Fisher, and Tatum O'Neal.
-Even Bauer has a cameo in the finished film.
+Melanie Griffith came through her husband Steven Bauer's role in Scarface and through a long chain of rejections that included Linda Hamilton, Jamie Lee Curtis, Carrie Fisher, and Tatum O'Neal.
+Bauer himself has a cameo in the finished film.

-The pattern: De Palma rarely worked with strangers.
-He recycled collaborators across films, promoted from within (Pankow from assistant to editor, Henry from one-liner to lead), and when he went outside the circle, he found people through adjacent networks.
+De Palma rarely worked with strangers.
+He recycled collaborators across films and promoted from within, advancing Pankow from assistant to editor and Henry from one-liner to lead.
+When he went outside the circle, he found people through adjacent networks, each new hire vouched for by someone already inside.
 Body Double was the convergence point for nearly everyone in De Palma's professional world circa 1984.

 Supporting Cast